 - Sew along the line.
 Cut away the edges of the fabric and turn your hat right side out.

-I tried to replicate hand stitching a snowflake on my gnome’s hat, just like the one I purchased.
+I tried to replicate hand stitching a snowflake on my gnome’s hat with a needle and embroidery thread, just like the one I purchased.
 Not bad!

-Add stuffing to the hat and hot glue it carefully to your gnome.
+Add pillow stuffing to the hat and hot glue it carefully to your gnome.

 Hold the hat in place for several seconds after applying hot glue to ensure adherence.